II.1 Observation and reflection based on what we perceive

 Once finished, the drawings can be put in a visible location.
-This way the users can see them and they act as a motivation during the real design of the project.
-(Figure 2.1)
+This way the beneficiaries can see them and they act as a motivation during the real design of the project.
+(Figure II.1)

 It is to be kept in mind that this project is alive, constantly exposed to the process of trial-and-error due to the observation and correlation of different elements of the design.